 So.
 Where to start?
 First of all, I want to thank Jill for being brave enough to reach out and be honest about what happened and where she thinks she went wrong.
 So many horse owners don’t do this and the situation escalates until the horse is either sent to auction (slaughter) or euthanized.
 So lots of gratitude and much respect there.

 For those of you who don’t know what the Trust Technique is, you might want to stop here and read my post on it first.
 I’m not going to talk a whole lot about the technique here (yes, I purchased the course) but the core piece that Jill didn’t seem to grasp initially is this (quoted from my post on it):

 “Forget about your horse and just learn how to enter stillness yourself.
 When you become – in your core – a grounded, peaceful person, your horse will trust you more and your relationship will naturally deepen and strengthen.”

 However, whether Jill purchased the course, or just watched James French perform the technique in his free videos, I can understand where she would get the idea that she should be focused on her horse.
-If you watch James, even though he is not looking at the horse, sometimes he is in a closed stall with the horse – very close quarters and the horse cannot leave!
-And even in a field, his energy feels/seems so focused and intense, you can almost feel his agenda to make the horses release, and lie down.
+If you watch James, even though he is not looking at the horse, sometimes he is in a closed stall with the horse – very close quarters and the horse cannot leave.
+And even in a field, his energy seems so focused and intense, you can almost feel there is an agenda to make the horses release, and lie down.

 It is very important to understand that ALL animals see, read, feel energy very clearly.
 If they did not, they could not survive in the wild – they would starve or be eaten.
 Here’s a quick example: A friend of mine owns a safari in Kenya and giraffes and wildebeest will sometimes come up to drink at a waterhole right next to a pride of lions, because they can sense that the lions are not hungry, so there is nothing to fear.